Inquiétances des temps

 It draws inspiration from Inquiétances des temps, (“the uncanniness of time”): the title of the French translation of volume two of Alexander Kluge’s Chronicle of Feelings.
 In this work, which brings together themes of instability, strangeness and the uncanny, the German writer and filmmaker considers forms of resistance that are echoed in numerous contemporary works.

 Some 60 films selected from the 1,000 films in the CNAP video collection

-Close to 60 films from the CNAP collection have been chosen for the exhibition.
+Close to 60 films from the CNAP collection have been chosen for this online / on site exhibition.